cvetaevvitaliy/sdk-nrf/include/dfu/dfu_target.rst

 ======================

 This type of firmware upgrade can be used for application updates and updates to the upgradable bootloader.
-It writes the data given to the :c:func:`dfu_target_write` function into the secondary slot specified by MCUboot's flash memory partitions.
+It writes the data given to the :c:func:`dfu_target_write` function into the secondary slot specified by MCUboot's flash partitions.

 For application updates, the new image replaces the existing application.
 For bootloader updates, the new firmware is placed in the non-active partition (slot 0 or slot 1, see :ref:`upgradable_bootloader`).